-If a Budget Center incurs an overall deficit for any given year, the following sequential steps will be implemented:
+If a Budget Center college incurs an overall deficit for any given year, the following sequential steps will be implemented:

-The Budget Center reserve shall first be used to cover any deficit.
-If reserves are not sufficient to cover budget expenses and/or reserves are not able to be replenished the following year, then the Budget Center is to prepare an expenditure reduction plan and/or submit a request for the use of District Reserves to help offset the deficit.
+The Budget Center college reserve shall first be used to cover any deficit (structural and/or one-time).
+If reserves are not sufficient to cover budget expenses the deficit and/or reserves are not able to be replenished the following year, then the Budget Center college is to prepare an immediate expenditure reduction plan that covers the amount of deficit along with a plan to replenish the 1% minimum reserve level. and/or submit a request for the use of District Reserves to help offset the deficit.
 The expenditure reduction plan and/or a request to use District Reserves is to be submitted to FRC.
-If FRC agrees with the expenditure reduction plan and/or the request to use District Reserves, it will forward the recommendation to District Council for review and recommendation to the Chancellor who will make the final determination.
+If FRC agrees with the expenditure reduction plan and/or a and/or the request to use District Reserves, Once the college reserve has been exhausted, in circumstances when any remaining deficit is greater than 1.5% of budgeted Fund 11 expenditures, and a reduction plan has been prepared up to the 1.5% level, the college may request a temporary loan from District Reserves.
+The request, including a proposed payback period, should be submitted to FRC for review.
+If FRC supports the request, it will forward the recommendation to District Council for review and recommendation to the

+Chancellor who will make the final determination.